40 WINKS IN A HOTEL BED

 SEASIDE SEAFOOD FEASTS

 As much as Deliveroo might argue otherwise, seafood is not something that should travel to you.
 The very best seafood is, however, worth travelling for.
-After a restricted 2020, we’re dreaming of a few salty pilgrimages in 2021.
+While currently beached on our sofas, we’re dreaming of a few salty pilgrimages in 2021.
 There’s seafood’s A-listers, of course, such as Nobu’s black-cod miso, now available on the White Isle.
 Over in Venice, the absence of cruise ships means not only fewer tourists but the return of sea critters to the lagoon.
 That’s got us yearning for the fried moeche (soft-shell crab) at 16th-century Palazzo Venart, available only a few days a year – when these giant crustaceans shed their otherwise rock-hard exterior – and served to your table in a private courtyard overlooking the Grand Canal.
 Padstow in Cornwall is the UK’s unofficial seafood capital, where the town’s National Lobster Hatchery works hard at ensuring sustainable fishing.
 It makes eating fruits of the sea at the Lobster Shed, restaurant at the nearby Pig at Harlyn Bay, a less guilty but no less of a let’s-do-this-every-weekend affair.
 Its chargrilled whole lobster and Harlyn thermidor are reasons alone to head to the Cornish coast.

 SARTORIAL SNOOPING IN FLORENCE

-In a year of athleisure, we’re rather missing the well-turned cuff and crisp collar of a freshly dry-cleaned suit and dazzling pour-into designer dresses.
+After almost a year of athleisure, we’re rather missing the well-turned cuff and crisp collar of a freshly dry-cleaned suit and dazzling pour-into designer dresses.
 WFH just doesn’t feel worth the effort for this kind of not-a-hair-out-of-place dressing, but for the sort of silhouette that we enjoyed before enforced hibernation, Italy brings it.
 And Sunday brunch at Villa Cora is one of the most head-swivelling fashion shows you’ll find off-catwalk.
 Hosted in the hotel’s Ritz-rivalling ballroom, with all the Baroque trappings thrown at it (gilding, frescoes, rich velvets), this is a lavish feast that meanders through the hotel.
 There’s cheese, charcuterie and salads in one room, hot dishes in the vestibule, and desserts spread over a neon-blue table in the lounge (plus a popcorn cart for good measure).
 And yet, the locals who attend and indulge look as if they’ve arrived fresh from a cleanse, with blazers that button just-so, colourful pocket squares or socks that draw the eye, proportional handbags and heels and an air of unwavering fabulosity.
 It’s to be expected in a country that churns out top designers at the same rate as fresh pasta, but it would be all the more uplifting to revisit this proud peacocking – it might, at least, motivate us to embrace the art of dressing once again.

 UNPLUGGING, PORTUGUESE STYLE

-Sometime around April this year, relaxing became a bit of an effort.
+Sometime around April, relaxing became a bit of an effort.
 When your favourite remedies went out the window, you concentrated on ‘keeping it simple’ instead.
 You lapped your local park.
 You took a crack at The Really Long One by that Russian, then tried not to bulldoze through a whole Netflix series instead.
 All too often, our attempts to relax amounted to Orwellian doublethink.
 It was emergency sabbatical.
 Crisis repose.
 Little wonder, then, that we’re craving a return to places that are inherently restful.
 Places like São Lourenço do Barrocal, a 200-year-old farmstead in Portugal’s Alentejo, one of the least densely populated regions in southern Europe.
 It’s been in the same family for eight generations, and no matter where you turn, things always lead back to the land.
 There’s an overriding sense that Nature’s schedule is the only one that matters here.
 Out in the fields, the ear attunes to the buzzing insects and the eye fills with the colours of the wildflowers, which burst into bloom year after year.
 In the farmhouses, the monastic atmosphere is built up from a foundation of terracotta, oak and whitewashed stone.
 When you eat in the restaurant, you can be sure that what’s on your plate came from a farmer who knows this soil like an old friend – someone who thinks in seasons and rejoices at the first shoots of green.
 At São Lourenço, calm will seek you out as surely as the grass grows.

 PERUSING PROVENÇAL MARKETS AND PERNOD BARS